Biomass boilers and biomass heating guidance, tools and template documentation to help develop and install biomass heating systems

 The documents on this page give guidance on the technology, help you assess the potential for biomass heating on your site, and offer advice on procurement, installation and operation of biomass heating systems:

-Initial assessment tool (xls 565kB): This tool allows you to make an initial economic assessment of a proposed biomass plant based on site information.
+Initial assessment tool (XLS): This tool allows you to make an initial economic assessment of a proposed biomass plant based on site information

 Decision support tool: This design tool helps you to assess the optimum size of biomass boiler and heat storage and the control strategy for a proposed biomass system

-Fuel supply map: a searchable database of biomass fuel suppliers.
+Fuel supply map woodfueldirectory.org, a searchable database of biomass fuel suppliers

-Biomass heating - A practical guide for potential users (CTG012): a guide for potential users of biomass heating equipment covering details of the technology and advice on procurement and operation from initial feasibility through to full commissioning, and key steps and considerations in the biomass implementation process
+Biomass heating - A practical guide for potential users (CTG012): overview guide for potential users of biomass heating equipment covering details of the technology, fuel and plant operation.
+It also covers procurement and operation from initial feasibility through to full commissioning, and key steps and considerations in the biomass implementation process

 Health and safety guide published by the Combustion Engineering Association.

 Overview of the Biomass Heat Accelerator (CTC809) 2012 report summarises findings and outputs from the BHA